flarum/docs/extend/internationalization.md

 ## Language Packs

 However, the process is a bit different for language packs.
-With a language pack, the only thing you'll need to have in your `bootstrap.php` is the following:
+With a language pack, the only thing you'll need to have in your `extend.php` is the following:

 ```php
 <?php